|Select the desired Level or Schedule Type to find available classes for the course.|

 |LAW 849 - Advanced Appellate Advocacy|

 The purpose of this course is to develop and practice the skills necessary for effective appellate advocacy: persuasive brief-writing and compelling oral argument.
 Through a combination of readings, class discussions and written and oral exercises, students will hone their appellate skills by briefing and arguing an assigned moot court case, culminating in the Grand Moot competition, from which Pace's National Moot Court Team and other moot court competition teams are selected.
-The class meets for two hours once each week throughout the semester.
+The class meets for three hours once each week throughout the semester.
 Enrollment is limited to second-year students pre-selected by the faculty.

 2.000 Credit hours

 2.000 Lecture hours

 Levels: Law-JD, Law-LLM

 Schedule Types: Lecture, Simulation, Tutorial